By: MADDI MCGILLVRAY

 Warner Brothers and HanWay Films

-Blade of the Immortal successfully merges the over the top conventions of samurai films with Miike’s flare for violence.
-The fight scenes are breathtaking, action-packed and blood-soaked, with every battle feeling different and inventive.
-Each of Manji’s opponents wield an array of unusual weaponry that adds to their individuality – they also add great rewatch value!
-Most notable is the film’s jaw dropping twenty-minute long final battle, which reportedly involved over 300 people and took more than two weeks to film.
+Blade of the Immortal thoughtfully merges the over-the-top conventions of samurai films with Miike’s signature penchant for violence.
+The fight scenes are both breathtaking and action-packed, with every battle feeling more unique than the last.
+Each of Manji’s opponents wield an array of unusual weaponry that adds to their character.
+Most notable is the film’s jaw dropping twenty-minute-long final battle sequence, which reportedly involved over 300 people and took more than two weeks to film!

-The acting also is well delivered, with Takuya giving a near spotless performance as Manji.
-While protagonists in samurai films often have superhuman abilities that make them nearly impossible to defeat, Manji’s personal dilemma is compelling in the way that he is plagued by his immortality.
-He is not an immortal in the same way as superheroes like Wolverine, but more like someone who is forced to stay and stuffer on Earth forever.
+The acting also is well delivered, with Takuya giving a thrilling performance as Manji.
+While protagonists in samurai films often have super-human abilities that make them nearly impossible to defeat, Manji’s personal dilemma is compelling in the way that he is plagued by his immortality.
+He is not immortal in the same way as superheroes like Wolverine, but more like someone who is forced to stuffer on Earth forever.
 Despite his endearing chemistry with Hana Sugisaki, who also delivers a strong performance, it is Sôta Fukushi who is the surprise scene stealer with his quiet, soft spoken demeanour and androgynous appearance.

 Whether you are familiar with the original source material or not, Blade of the Immortal is a true mark of Miike’s prolific career.
-It combines Miike’s penchant for blood-spatter and close-up shots of severed limbs and may even earn the title as 2017’s film with the largest bodycount.
-Perhaps he, too, feels like an ageless warrior who can’t be harmed and keeps coming back for more.
+It may even earn the title as 2017’s film with the largest bodycount.